Pippi - painless parsing, post-processing and plotting of posterior and likelihood samples: Abstract

 \section{Abstract}

 { Interpreting samples from likelihood or posterior probability density functions is rarely as straightforward as it seems it should be.
 Producing publication-quality graphics of these distributions is often similarly painful.
-In this short note I describe \textbf{\textsf{pippi}}, a simple, publicly-available package for parsing and post-processing such samples, as well as generating high-quality PDF graphics of the results.
-Pippi is easily and extensively configurable and customisable, both in its options for parsing and post-processing samples, and in the visual aspects of the figures it produces.
+In this short note I describe \textbf{\textsf{pippi}}, a simple, publicly-available package for parsing and post-processing such samples, as well as generating high-quality PDF graphics of the results. \textsf{Pippi} is easily and extensively configurable and customisable, both in its options for parsing and post-processing samples, and in the visual aspects of the figures it produces.
 I illustrate some of these using an existing supersymmetric global fit, performed in the context of a gamma-ray search for dark matter.
+Here I also outline new features introduced in \textsf{pippi 2.0}, including hdf5 support, out of core processing for extremely large datasets, flexible data cuts, per-observable binning, and inline post-processing with arbitrary \textsf{Python} expressions directly from the input \texttt{pip} file.
 Pippi can be downloaded and followed at \href{http://github.com/patscott/pippi}{http://github.com/patscott/pippi}. \PACS{{07.05.Bx}{} \and {07.05.Rm}{} \and{02.50.Ng}{} \and {02.70.Rr}{} \and{12.60.-i}{} \and{98.80.-k}{}} }